Definition: verb (used with object), discombobulated, discombobulating.

 (5) Timing, Seating & Problem solutions.

 The session was scheduled to run from 17:00h to 21:00h.
 Normally, one would expect a break after each presentation or half-way through so that both the audience and the presenters can relax somewhat, stretch their legs and psychologically process the content / messages communicated during the presentation which generally leads to greater retention of the content.
+The audience often appear to have an information overload after receiving a series of technical presentations and frequently remember very little of the first presentations due to the limitations of Working Memory.
 A short break also allows the following presenters to find solutions to the problems they have identified during the previous presentation(s).

 As an aside and on a personal note, the seats were also uncomfortable, especially for four hours!